What's the best cheap tablet for Android? I tested over 50 devices and here are my results

 Reasons to avoid

-If you're heading outdoors, it's not the best idea to take a high-end tablet that will cost hundreds to fix if the screen gets cracked.
-Instead, a rugged tablet like the AGM Pad P2 Active could be the right pick with IP68 water and dust resistance, as well as MIL-STD-810H certification.
-We were impressed before by the rugged AGM H5 Pro phone, but this Active variant is really an AGM Pad P2 with a heavy-duty case that you can take off if you need a slim tablet to take on a plane, for example.
+If you're heading outdoors, it's not the best idea to take a high-end tablet that will cost hundreds to fix if it gets damaged.
+Instead, a rugged tablet like the AGM Pad P2 Active could be the right choice with IP68 water and dust resistance, as well as MIL-STD-810H certification.
+We were impressed before by the rugged AGM H5 Pro phone, and this Active variant is really an AGM Pad P2 with a heavy-duty case that you can take off if you need a slim tablet to take on a plane, for example.

-When it comes to power, this tablet isn't breaking any records, but it still has plenty of performance for day-to-day tasks, and even playing some light games.
+When it comes to power, the tablet won't break any records, but it still has plenty of performance for day-to-day tasks and even some light games.
 It's powered by a MediaTek Helio G99 SoC with 8GB of RAM and 256GB of storage.
 If you need more storage, there's a microSD card slot right next to the SIM slot.
-Speaking of that SIM slot, this tablet supports 4G LTE, though it's only suited to T-Mobile coverage.
+Speaking of that SIM slot, this tablet supports 4G LTE, even though it's only suited to T-Mobile coverage.

 The 8,000mAh battery should easily make it to the end of the day, but if you need to top up, it supports 18W fast charging.
-If you top it up, it should also make it through an evening of streaming video if you're out camping.
-This tablet supports Widevine L1, which means it can stream in HD and higher quality from apps like Netflix.
+If you top it up, it should make it through an evening of streaming video if you're camping.
+There's support for Widevine L1 as well, which means it can stream in HD (and higher quality) on apps like Netflix.

 Best battery life